 Included in this list are models for large and small rooms, purifiers that contain multiple filtration types, and some with advanced features.
 As a result, the top picks feature a selection of the best air purifiers in various categories for pets and their owners.

-The Germ Guardian Pluggable Air Purifier from Guardian Technologies is a small but powerful appliance that filters odors and kills off viruses and germs.
+The Germ Guardian air purifier is a small but powerful appliance that filters odors and kills off viruses and germs.
 With the ability to plug into any household 120-volt outlet, this compact air purifier can fit in tight spaces where pet odors hang in the air, like near the litter box.
 It eliminates unwanted odors by drawing air through the purifier and killing the germs, mold, and bacteria that cause odors.

 Unlike some budget models that come with just one or two filters, the Germ Guardian features ultraviolet light that kills bacteria and viruses, such as Covid-19, when the virus particles pass through the purifier.
 Although the Germ Guardian cannot filter out particulate matter like pollens or dander, with its compact size—just 4 inches by 3 inches by 7.5 inches—and reasonable price, this is an excellent choice for combating pet odors.

 - Type: UV air purification